-As announced in the press release dated 9 February 2021, the Company has successfully raised an amount of EUR 22.5 million in gross proceeds by means of a private placement via an accelerated bookbuild offering of 2,647,059 new shares (being approximately 16.78% of the Company's outstanding shares) at an issue price of EUR 8.50 per share (the "Offering").
-The Offering was upsized from EUR 17.5 million to EUR 22.5 million due to strong demand from new and existing local and international investors.
-The capital increase has been completed on 15 February 2021.
+As announced in the press release dated 8 March 2022, the Company has successfully raised an amount of EUR 28.4 million in gross proceeds by means of a private placement via an accelerated bookbuild offering of 5,167,268 new shares (being approximately 27.8% of the Company's outstanding shares) at an issue price of EUR 5.50 per share.
 For the impact on the current cash runway, refer to section 3 Principles of financial reporting and going concern.